 There are similarities, and some interesting differences, in how IT executives (I recently interviewed the CIO of a third-party logistics supplier, an IT Director at a law firm, and SVPs of IT for three manufacturing companies) make decisions at mid-size companies (100-1000 employees) when compared to larger enterprises (1000+ employees).

-First off, the buyer journey is broadly similar.
+First off, the buyer journey is broadly similar in demand generation marketing.
 Enterprises of all sizes tend to follow the same series of steps in a very logical process.
 For example, the initial stage of problem identification pursued by a mid-size company mirrors a similar stage identified at larger firms.
 A member of the firm’s C suite becomes aware of a potential opportunity or potential problem and presses IT to initiate a research project.
 A “buying” committee is formed, and research begun.

 Problem Identification Stage

 Ransomware protection and storage rationalization were the two most common examples of technology purchases that I came across in my recent discussions.
 In both cases, members of the IT organization, assigned responsibility for the initiative, began to explore the marketplace for relevant content.
 Industry publications and vendor websites were a couple of the most utilized resources.
 It is at this critical stage that a list of vendors (to be further evaluated) is developed.
-As to which vendors should be included in an evaluation, my interviews exposed the influence exerted by channel partners that have already established a business relationship with these IT buyers.
+As to which vendors should be included in an evaluation as part of the demand generation strategies, my interviews exposed the influence exerted by channel partners that have already established a business relationship with these IT buyers.
 Commonly, those channel partners exerting an influence would be the ones able to resell (and implement) one or more of the vendor names added to the short list.

 It is, during the timespan of this research project, when outbound campaigns from vendors most likely received a response.
 Channels that got the most attention from IT executives were telephone, email and display advertising that offered educational content such as white papers, webinars and case studies.